gregsaun/prusa_i3_bear_upgrade/README.md

 ## New features since Bear Upgrade 2.0
-  * Single frame for all Prusa versions
+  * Single frame for all Prusa versions (based on MK3 frame)
   * New Y axis:
     * Add belt tensioner
     * Stiffer Y motor mount